New Buyer Info

 New to horse auctions?
 Bidding on, settling for, and arranging transportation for purchases can be complicated!
 Standardbred advises new owners to bid in the main Sale Arena, where information is most easily viewed and “bid spotters” most available.
 When a horse of interest enters the auction ring, the customer should position himself to be seen easily by one of the bid spotters.
 Pay careful attention to the large “Announcement Boards” above the “Bid Board” in the Sales Arena.
 Important information may be displayed on the “Announcement Boards” and announced from the auction stand, including veterinary issues and race eligibilities.
 Announcements from the auction stand are the final governing statements about the sale of the horse, so pay close attention!
 When bidding starts, an early bid is very important.
 A wave of the hand with a direct look, or a similar vivid movement will attract attention of the bid spotter.
 Don’t wait until the last second to bid, or you may be shut out!
 The current bid will be displayed on the Bid Board above the auction stand.
 Sales are fast and exciting, and strategic bidding takes practice.
 It is imperative to pay close attention to your bid spotter and the Bid Board to determine whether your bid has been recognized and is the current high bid.
 Beware of overexcitement.
 At the fall of the hammer, the highest accepted bid is a binding contract to purchase at that price.
 Standardbred advises customers to have a bidding plan in place.
 Bid as necessary up to a pre-determined limit.
 New bidders should have an experienced assistant, if available.

 This video reviews basic sale procedures for customers lucky enough to submit a winning bid.
 A Standardbred “runner” will bring a yellow “Confirmation of Sale” ticket for completion, while a videographer records the transaction.
 Provide all required information, and initial the “PA Sales Tax Exemption” when purchasing a horse for racing or breeding purposes.
 The customer will then receive the bottom portion of the yellow ticket, which becomes proof of purchase.
+The yellow ticket is needed to settle for your purchase.

-All horses are sold “AS IS”.
+All horses are sold “AS-IS”.
 The customer has an obligation to inspect the horse, and to bring any concerns to the attention of the Credit Manager on duty immediately after the hammer falls for the purchase.
 Please review our Terms & Conditions of Sale for details of this very important policy.

 If Standardbred has agreed in writing to bill your purchase after the sale, Standardbred requires mortality insurance for 30 days for an amount equal to the purchase price, naming Standardbred Horse Sales Company as loss payee.
 Many owners purchase long term insurance.
 Consult with an insurance agent in the Main Hall.
 An “insurance binder” should be issued and must be presented at settlement.
 Customers paying for purchases immediately are not required to obtain insurance, though with the risks of shipping many horsemen believe that a 30 day binder is an excellent value.